SidneyXu/Advent-of-Code/README.md

 # Advent-of-Code

-My solutions for the[Advent of Code](http://adventofcode.com/) in multiple languages(Java, Groovy, Scala, Kotlin, Go and Ruby).
+My solutions for the [Advent of Code](http://adventofcode.com/) in multiple languages(Java, Groovy, Scala, Kotlin, Go and Ruby).

 ## How to run